Center for Corporate Climate Leadership

 The EPA Corporate GHG Goal Evaluation Model

 The EPA Corporate GHG Goal Evaluation Model was initially created under EPA's Climate Leaders program as a tool for projecting business-as-usual GHG intensity improvements in order to assess GHG reduction goals set by companies participating in the program.
-The model incorporates best available forecast data on energy consumption and economic production output from a variety of publicly available sources and has been updated and enhanced with data from 2011.
+The model incorporates best available forecast data on energy consumption and economic production output from a variety of publicly available sources and has been updated and enhanced with BLS data released in 2013 and the most recent EIA energy price datasets.
 It can be accessed, along with three accompanying documents, by visiting the web links below.

 Note: In order to use the model, users must first download the Free Analytica Player, which allows viewing and running of existing models.